jebinshaju/vitalgenie/README.md

 │   │   ├── rag_chat.py             # Endpoint for retrieval-augmented chat
 │   │   ├── image_analysis.py       # Endpoint for processing medical images
 │   │   ├── prescription.py         # Endpoint for extracting prescription details
-│   │   └── monitoring.py           # Endpoint and background task for real-time monitoring
+│   │   ├── monitoring.py           # Endpoint and background task for real-time monitoring
+│   │   └── ehr_pdf.py              # Endpoint for generating and downloading the EHR report as a PDF
 │   └── utils/                      # Utility modules for helper functions
 │       ├── __init__.py             # Marks the directory as a Python package
 │       ├── gemini_utils.py         # Provides functions to interact with Google Gemini